eric-sre/sre_blog/README.md

 As an engineer, I have never quite felt I fit in.
 Until I discovered SRE work.

-1. d
+1. Why are SRE's important?
-2. Next Paper - The ideal SRE team.
+2. Next Post - Hiring SREs.